• Founded By

 What Is Rhassoul?

-Rhassoul has a long history of traditional use.
-Made with Moroccan, gentle, it offers unique benefits that set it apart from commercial alternatives.
+Rhassoul is a smectite clay mined from Morocco's Atlas Mountains, valued for its high mineral content (silica, magnesium, potassium) and gentle, non-stripping cleansing action.
 Many people choose Rhassoul for its purity — what you see on the ingredient list is genuinely all that's in it.

 At Sampson Eco Shop, we source our Rhassoul directly to ensure authenticity.
 No fillers, no synthetic additives — just the real thing.